Gh0stAn0n/craper/README.md

 ### Usage:

-Ensure you have Python 3.x.x installed.
+Ensure you have Python 3 or more installed.

 Install required dependencies: pip install requests beautifulsoup4.

 Run the script with search queries as arguments.

-    python3 craper.py matlab
+    python3 craper.py Matlab
     python3 craper.py rust-and-crust

 ### Updates:

-Update 2.0.0 allow the user to search for symbols inside the query.
+Update 2.0.0 allows the user to search for symbols inside the query.

-If C++ was searched before, it would have interfered with the URL, causing it to give false-positives.
+If C++ was searched before, it would have interfered with the URL, causing it to give false-positive results.

-The allowed symbols in the current craper version are: #, *, +, -
+The allowed symbols in the current crapper version are: #, *, +, -

 ### Notes: